CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-gitclone.png)

-1. After the github cloning is completed, run the below command to change the directory to the labfiles.
+1. After the GitHub cloning is completed, run the below command to change the directory to the lab files.

     ```
     cd Cloud-Native-Application/labfiles/